There are beans in my booze

 A brief history of coffee in cocktails

-The cocktail ingredients in an Espresso Martini or Vodka Espresso are simple mix of a large shot of vodka, a large shot of freshly made espresso coffee, a dash of sugar syrup and a dash of coffee liqueur (or Kahlua) shaken and strained into a chilled martini glass.
+The cocktail ingredients in an Espresso Martini or Vodka Espresso are a simple mix of a large shot of Vodka, a large shot of freshly made espresso coffee, a dash of sugar syrup and a dash of Coffee Liqueur (or Kahlua) shaken and strained into a chilled Martini glass.

 The tipple created that night quickly gained fame and later became a signature drink at Pharmacy in Notting Hill, a bar which Dick co-opened with bad boy artist of note, Damien Hirst.
 The cocktail was known then as the Pharmaceutical Stimulant.

-Needless to say, the espresso component of this drink is hugely important to the quality of the drink – in addition to adding flavour, a good espresso provides a thick, frothy foam that is crucial for the presentation of the drink, either with floating beans or cocoa graffiti.
+Needless to say, the espresso component of this drink is hugely important to the quality of the drink—in addition to adding flavor, a good espresso provides a thick, frothy foam that is crucial for the presentation of the drink, either with floating beans or cocoa graffiti.

-Personally, I’ve used Nespresso Ristretto and Galliano Ristretto to mix the Ristretto Martini with Ketel One vodka.
-At a former workplace (Equinox in Swissotel, Singapore) a different version of the cocktail made with Zacapa 23 rum was just as widely requested during the brunch sessions.
+Personally, I’ve used Nespresso Ristretto and Galliano Ristretto to mix the Ristretto Martini with Ketel One® Family-Made Vodka.
+At a former workplace (Equinox in Swissotel, Singapore) a different version of the cocktail made with Zacapa 23 Rum was just as widely requested during the brunch sessions.

-On new-style coffee drinks, well, not so much new-style as a new mix, Joel Fraser, owner of The Cufflink Club in Singapore, uses a special Espresso Reduction from Oriole Coffee to mix his ‘Cuppa Joe’.
-He insists on foregoing the coffee liqueur in his rework, opting to just use coffee, vodka and a touch of sugar.
-For many, simpler is better and if it’s pure fantastic flavour you’re after, Joel’s drink hits the spot and of course, doesn’t let down on presentation either.
+On new-style coffee drinks, well, not so much new-style as a new mix, Joel Fraser, owner of The Cufflink Club in Singapore, uses a special espresso reduction from Oriole Coffee to mix his "Cuppa Joe".
+He insists on foregoing the Coffee Liqueur in his rework, opting to just use coffee, Vodka and a touch of sugar.
+For many, simpler is better and if it’s pure fantastic flavor you’re after, Joel’s drink hits the spot and of course, doesn’t let down on presentation either.

 It’s also important to remember that with coffee, there’s so much more than just the beans and their source.
 There’s the roasting, grinding, pressure, temperature, flow-rates, solid ppm and the list goes on.

-Although none of the substitutions of spirits, other liqueurs and different coffees are majorly ground breaking, it’s not because of us shaker-jockeys being lazy.
-It’s actually pretty tough to create something using coffee due to the strange and different flavours which emerge when it changes temperature or mixes with other liquids.
-Sometimes earthy tastes dominate, or extreme astringency, sourness or bitterness, make success when mixing hard.
+Although none of the substitutions of spirits, other liqueurs and different coffees are majorly groundbreaking, it’s not because of us shaker jockeys being lazy.
+It’s actually pretty tough to create something using coffee due to the strange and different flavors that emerge when it changes temperature or mixes with other liquids.
+Sometimes earthy tastes dominate, or extreme astringency, sourness or bitterness make success when mixing hard.